Shopify/starter-theme/README.md

 # Shopify Starter Theme

-> ⚠️ Shopify Starter Theme and [Slate v1.0](https://github.com/Shopify/slate/tree/1.x) are currently an Alpha release, meaning you should expect breaking changes between updates and more bugs than a finalized release.
-We believe that by getting Slate in the hands of developer communtiy as soon as possible, we can gather critical feedback to make it an even bigger success.
+> **Shopify Starter Theme and [Slate v1](https://github.com/Shopify/slate) are currently in beta!** You should expect potentially breaking changes between updates and more bugs than a finalized release.
 Slate v1.0 has not yet been tested on Windows.

 The Starter Theme represents the Shopify Themes Team opinionated starting point for new a Slate theme project.
 It strives to include up-to-date best-practices and solutions that we have deemed needed for the majority of themes we build.
 It is a reflection of what’s possible when building a theme.